 Serving Key Largo Since 1938

 The Caribbean Club was the final project of the famed automotive and real estate promoter Carl Fisher.
 Opening in 1938, it served as a poor-man’s fishing retreat.
-The property originally included the bar, complete with a kitchen, and a small hotel making it the oldest bar in the Upper Keys.
-After Fisher’s death in July 1939, the Caribbean Club became a gambling establishment.
+The property originally included a small hotel, restaurant and the bar that remains today—making it the oldest bar in the Upper Keys.
+After Fisher’s death in July 1939, the Caribbean Club became a popular gambling establishment.

-Bought by the Krone family in 1948 from the Hanley Family, the bar was ravaged by fire in 1955 destroying the hotel and kitchen.
-Ruth and Lefty Whitehurst purchased the Caribbean Club in 1963 and it is currently run by their three children and two grandchildren.
+Bought by the Krone family in 1948, the bar was ravaged by fire that started under suspicious circumstances in 1955 destroying the hotel and kitchen.
+Ruth and Lefty Whitehurst purchased the Caribbean Club in 1963 and it was again damage by fire in 1971, this time a result of arson intended to conceal a burglary.
+The Caribbean Club remains in the Whitehurt family, currently run by Ruth & Lefty's three children and two grandchildren.